kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-26-pi-hole-clash.md

 * 🚫 Keep ad-blocking strong on **DIRECT traffic**, even when things get tangled with proxies
 * 🔌 SSH into the Pi **wirelessly**, like a damn boss-no HDMI, no cables, no mess
 * 🧠 Build a setup that **routes traffic smart**, not blindly through your PHREAKIN' ISP
-* 🔒 **Avoid DNS leaks** like the plague and keep your data where it belongs - **with you**
+* 🔒 **Avoid DNS leaks** like the plague and keep your data where it belongs **with you**

-Trust me - once you taste this kind of setup freedom, you'll never wanna go back to vanilla internet.
+Once you taste this kind of setup freedom, you'll never wanna go back to vanilla internet.

 ---